Zappie733/Research-Binus-BISINDO-DATASET/readme.md

 # BISINDO Hand-Sign Detection Using Transfer Learning
 This repository contains datasets related to our paper BISINDO Hand-Sign Detection Using Transfer Learning.
-The collected images is located in the folder collectedimages.
-Moreover, the test and train datasets is shown in the respected folder names.
+The images are in the [collected images](https://github.com/rhiosutoyo/Research-Binus-BISINDO-DATASET/tree/master/collectedimages) folder.
+Moreover, the [test](https://github.com/rhiosutoyo/Research-Binus-BISINDO-DATASET/tree/master/test) and [train](https://github.com/rhiosutoyo/Research-Binus-BISINDO-DATASET/tree/master/train) datasets are shown in the respective folder names.